OntimizeWeb/docs/_o_components/35-o-table.component.md

   **WARNING:** table is storing changes made by user (order changes, filters, etc.) in the browser local storage.
 That values will take precedence over table html definition.
   For example: if a *ID* column is not in the *sort-columns* attribute but the user has ordered other column it manually, it will be order in future loads.
-For restoring initial state is enough to delete it *com.ontimize.web.quickstart* entries in browser local storage.
+For restoring initial state is enough to go to the Configuration -> Load Configuration option in the table menu and load the default configuration that deletes in browser local storage and restore the values defined over table html definition.

 </div>